steampixel/simplePHPPages/README.md

 ## 🎨 Themes
 Themes live in the `themes` folder.
 There is just one `default` theme at the moment.
 A theme consists of several Components ([simplePHPComponents](https://github.com/steampixel/simplePHPComponents)) and some assets like CSS and JavaScript files.
 The theme defines the markup of content elements, reusable particals like navigation and header and page layouts.
 Just extend the default theme or create your own.

-The used theme is declared within the `index.php` file.
+The currently used theme is declared within the `index.php` file.

 ## 📄 Pages
 A page is a instance of [simplePHPComponents](https://github.com/steampixel/simplePHPComponents).
 It will act as some kind of a controller.
 A page defines its contents and will load a layout from the theme.
 Then the page will push the contents to the main content section of the used theme.
 Copy and create new pages if you want.